 Extended Care Waiver.
-We will waive any negative Market Value Adjustments that would otherwise apply on a Surrender of your Contract if you make a Request in Good Order and:
+(Rider form R1462316NW-Waiver of Early Withdrawal Charges for Extended Care Rider).
+We will waive the Early Withdrawal Charge that would otherwise apply if you make a Request in Good Order and:

-- your Contract includes the waiver rider for extended care; - you are confined in a long-term care facility or hospital and the confinement is prescribed by a physician and is medically necessary; - the first day of the confinement is after the Contract Effective Date; and - the Surrender occurs at least 90 days after the first Contract Anniversary; and - the confinement has continued for at least 90 consecutive days after the later of the first contract anniversary or the first date of confinement.
+- your Contract is modified by the Extended Care Waiver Rider; - you are confined in a long-term care facility or hospital and the confinement is prescribed by a physician and is medically necessary; - the first day of the confinement is at least one year after the Contract Effective Date; and - the confinement has continued for a period of at least 90 consecutive days.

-You must provide us with satisfactory proof that you meet these conditions before the date of the Surrender.
+You must provide us with satisfactory proof that you meet these conditions before the date of the withdrawal or Surrender.
 There is no charge for this rider, but it may not be available in all states.
-You do not need to take any action to add this waiver rider.
-This waiver does not apply to a withdrawal of less than your full Surrender Value.

 Terminal Illness Waiver.
-We will waive any negative Market Value Adjustment that would otherwise apply on a Surrender of your Contract if you make a Request in Good Order and:
+(Rider form R1462416NW-Waiver of Early Withdrawal Charges Upon Terminal Illness Rider).
+We will waive the Early Withdrawal Charge that would otherwise apply if you make a Request in Good Order and:

-- your Contract includes the waiver rider for terminal illness; - you are diagnosed with a terminal illness by a physician and, as a result of the terminal illness, you have a life expectancy of less than 12 months from the date of diagnosis; and

-- the diagnosis is rendered by a physician after the Contract Effective Date; and - the Surrender occurs on or after the first Contract Anniversary.
+- your Contract is modified by the Waiver of Early Withdrawal Charges upon Terminal Illness Rider; - you are diagnosed with a terminal illness by a physician and, as a result of the terminal illness, you have a life expectancy of less than 12 months from the date of diagnosis; and - the diagnosis is rendered by a physician more than one year after the Contract Effective Date.

-You must provide us with satisfactory proof that you meet these conditions before the date of the Surrender.
+You must provide us with satisfactory proof that you meet these conditions before the date of the withdrawal or Surrender.
 There is no charge for this rider, but it may not be available in all states.
 You do not need to take any action to add this waiver rider.
-This waiver does not apply to a withdrawal of less than your full Surrender Value.

 State Limitations.
-In some states, our ability to waive fees or charges may be limited by applicable laws, regulations, or administrative positions.
-See "Appendix C: State Variations" for information about availability in your state.
+In some states, our ability to waive fees or charges may be limited by applicable laws, regulations or administrative positions.
+See "Appendix D: State Variations" for information about availability in your state.